spookyboogy/MeleeGUI/README.md

 # MeleeGUI
-A modified mock replica of the Super Smash Bros Melee Menus and CSS, purposed for data collection and analysis.
+A modified mock replica of the Super Smash Bros Melee Menus and CSS, <br>
+purposed for data collection and analysis. <br><br>
+readstat.py is the main GUI file